nanddeepn/nanddeepn.github.io/_posts/2019-03-22-spfx-library-component-type-beta.md

     code .
     ```

-6. From the web part solution, open the web part file src\\webparts\\libraryConsumerWebPart\\LibraryConsumerWebPartWebPart.ts
+6. From the web part solution, open the web part file `src\webparts\libraryConsumerWebPart\LibraryConsumerWebPartWebPart.ts`.
 7. Import the library to use.

     ```typescript